dakadabra/Optimo/README.md

 How work with html, css and javascript to create a website, how to use and implement the Web Speech API

 ## What's next for Optimo:
 More accurate testing with more precise voice recognition software, as well as a mobile app version.
-Optimo may also be interested in entering a partnership with optometrist clinics to improve efficiency of their services and increase their clientele.
+Optimo may also be interested in entering a partnership with optometrist clinics to improve the efficiency of their services and increase their clientele.